-As members of the Compensation Committee it is our duty to monitor the performance and compensation of executive officers and other key employees, to review compensation plans and to administer our stock option plans.
+One of the duties of the Compensation Committee of the Board of Directors is to monitor the performance and compensation of executive officers and other key employees, to review compensation plans and to administer our stock option plans.
 The Company's executive and key employee compensation programs are designed to attract, motivate and retain the executive talent needed to enhance stockholder value in a competitive environment.
 Our fundamental philosophy is to relate the amount of compensation "at risk" for an executive directly to his or her contribution to our success in achieving superior performance goals and to the overall success of the Company.
 The Company's executive and key employee compensation program consists of a base salary component, a component providing the potential for an annual bonus based on overall Company performance as well as individual performance, and a component providing the opportunity to earn stock options that focus the executives and key employees on building stockholder value through meeting longer-term financial and strategic goals.